minprog/exercises/writing/strings/index.md

 - Create a file called `taboo.c`.
 - Write a program that takes a string from the user and replaces all instances of 'cat' for 'dog'.

-## How to submit

-As soon as you're done, submit your implementations below!

-3. Type the names of students that you've worked with on this problem: <input name="form[samen]" type="text" required>

-4. Upload your programs in the form below.

-5. Press "Submit for grading".
-Presto!